-Hip Hop music star Christopher Wallace, better known as Biggie Smalls or The Notorious B.I.G., was part of an East Coast-West Coast rapper rivalry that included Tupac Shakur and Sean “P. Diddy” Combs.
-A year after Shakur was murdered, Notorious B.I.G. was preparing to release his second album when he was gunned down at the age of 24 as he left a party in Los Angeles.
+Hip-Hop music star Christopher Wallace, better known as Biggie Smalls or The Notorious B.I.G., was part of an East Coast-West Coast rap rivalry that included Tupac Shakur and Sean “P. Diddy” Combs.
+A year after Shakur was murdered, Notorious B.I.G. was preparing to release his second album when he was gunned down at the age of twenty-four as he left a party in Los Angeles.
 The album soared to #1 on the charts posthumously.
 Notorious B.I.G. is ranked as one of the top rappers of all time.

 Wallace initially adopted the stage name “Biggie Smalls” after a character in the 1975 movie Let’s Do It Again.
 Due to legal issues with the name, he later adopted a second stage name “The Notorious B.I.G.”
-In the 1990s Sean Combs, AKA "P. Diddy,” heard Biggie Smalls’ demo tape and quickly signed him with Uptown Records.
-In 1992 Combs put Smalls on the remix of Mary J. Blige’s song Real Love, giving the rapper his first national exposure.
-The following year Smalls’ debut single Party and Bulls**t was released.
-That same year Combs separated from Uptown Records to begin his own Record Label, Bad Boy Entertainment, and Wallace followed him under the name of Notorious B.I.G.
+In the 1990s, Sean Combs, also known as “P. Diddy,” heard Biggie Smalls’ demo tape and quickly signed him with Uptown Records.
+In 1992, Combs put Smalls on the remix of Mary J. Blige’s song Real Love, giving the rapper his first national exposure.
+The following year, Smalls’ debut single Party and Bulls**t was released.
+When Combs separated from Uptown Records to begin his own Record Label, Bad Boy Entertainment, Wallace followed him under the name of Notorious B.I.G.

-On August 4, 1994 Notorious B.I.G. married R&B singer Faith Renée Evans.
+On August 4, 1994, Notorious B.I.G. married R&B singer Faith Renée Evans.
 The following month his first album Ready to Die was released.
-The album included the hit singles Juicy, Big Poppa and One More Chance, and was so successful that in 1995 Billboard Music Awards named Notorious B.I.G.
+The album included the hit singles Juicy, Big Poppa and One More Chance.
+It was so successful that in 1995 the Billboard Music Awards named Notorious B.I.G.
 “Rap Artist of the Year” while his One More Chance became “Rap Single of the Year.”
 His success fueled the coastal rivalry with other prominent rappers, and when Tupac Shakur was murdered in 1996, Notorious B.I.G. was implicated by the Los Angeles Times.
 The paper later published a retraction.

-On the night of March 8, 1997, Notorious B.I.G. attended a large Las Vegas party promoting his new single Hypnotize and his new album.
-On the way back to the hotel from the party in the early morning of March 9, he and his entourage were attacked by unknown assailants.
-Notorious B.I.G. was killed by gunfire at the age of 24.
-He left behind his wife Faith, his three-year-old daughter T’yanna and his five-month-old son Christopher Wallace, Jr.
+On the night of March 8, 1997, Notorious B.I.G. attended a large party in Los Angeles promoting his new single Hypnotize and his new album.
+In the early morning hours on March 9, he and his entourage were fired upon by unknown assailants as they were returning to the hotel after the party.
+Notorious B.I.G. was killed; he was twenty-four years old.
+He left behind his wife, Faith, his three-year-old daughter, T’yanna, and his five-month-old son, Christopher Wallace, Jr.